 Celestion Lynchback – The Speaker

-We spent 2 years working with George in a true hands-on collaboration that involved looking at every aspect of the speaker’s design and construction to create something completely original, bespoke and, above all, personal.
+When designing the speaker, we spent two years working with George in a true, hands-on collaboration that involved looking at every aspect of the speaker’s design and construction to create something completely original, bespoke and, above all, personal.

-“All I know is when I use these old speakers…it responds the way I want it to, the way I hear it in my head.
+“All I know is when I use these old speakers… they respond the way I want it to, the way I hear it in my head.
 Finding a new speaker that did that has been very challenging.

 “We set out to design something with the right paper, the right glue, the right magnet, the right magnet material and the right weight and so forth, the right frame and the right voice coil, so that we could achieve that.